Sandgren cleared to travel to Australian Open despite positive COVID-19 test

-Tennys Sandgren was cleared to board a flight from the United States bound for Melbourne ahead of the Australian Open despite revealing he returned a new positive coronavirus test this week.

-The American, twice a quarter-finalist at Melbourne Park, initially posted to social media on Wednesday that he had tested positive for the virus for a second time.
+The American, twice a quarter-finalist at Melbourne Park, initially posted to social media that he had tested positive for the virus for a second time.

 But, as he continued to update followers through the day, it emerged he had been allowed to board his flight.